KDE/digikam-doc/right_sidebar/sidebar_overview.rst

     - :ref:`Filters <filters_view>`: Filters to apply to icon-view selection.

-    - :ref:`Tools <tools_view>`: An optional contextual view dedicated to group by categories all main tools available.
+    - :ref:`Tools <tools_view>`: An optional contextual view listing all main tools available, grouped by categories.

-Clicking successively onto the same tab will make the sidebar pop up or fold back into the border.
+Clicking successively on the same tab will make the sidebar pop up or fold back into the border.